Are you connecting computers to a new cloud Windows Domain Controller?

 6. Create file shares and manage the computers with AD.

-- Connect to the AWS Windows server and set up the domain.
+- Connect to the Windows server and set up the domain.
 Be sure to install the DNS role on the Windows server.

 - Create an installer in the TrueStack Direct Connect console for each computer that will connect to the Windows server.
 In the Windows IP field and in the DNS Server IP field add the private IP of the Windows Server.
-This will allow the Windows computer access to this AWS Windows server only and it will allow both the server and computers to communicate using DNS.
+This will allow the Windows computer access to this cloud Windows server only and it will allow both the server and computers to communicate using DNS.
 A DNS server IP is also required for group policy and other server rules to communicate with the computers properly.

 - Each installer is made for only one computer and will only work on one computer.
 Each installer contains a unique certificate which is used to create an encrypted VPN tunnel between the computer and the Windows server.
 To protect the security of your AWS servers ensure that the installer is only installed on the appropriate computer.
 Also ensure it isn’t compromised or stolen during or after distribution.